Peer Community In

 ARE THE RECOMMENDED PREPRINTS INDEXED?

-Europe PMC also indexes preprints (with a DOI) recommended by PCI.
+Europe PMC also lists the preprints (with a DOI) recommended by PCI.
 It is possible to search for preprints recommended by a PCI by performing an advanced search with “Peer Community In” in the External Links menu or by pasting “(LABS_PUBS:”1826″)” in the search bar.
 This is a direct link to the articles recommended by a PCI: https://europepmc.org/search?query=%28LABS_PUBS:%221826%22%29

 However, PCI-recommended preprints are not indexed in article databases such as Dimensions, Semantic Scholar, PubMed or Web of Science.
-This is one of the reasons PCI offers authors of recommended preprints to publish them in its diamond Open-Access journal, Peer Community Journal.
+This is one of the reasons PCI offers authors of recommended preprints to publish them in its diamond open-access journal, Peer Community Journal.

 WOULD SCIENTIFIC JOURNALS ACCEPT PREPRINTS WITH A PCI RECOMMENDATION AS VALID CITABLE REFERENCES?